Updated on: 16 Jan 2020

 Fuel Surcharge Waiver Credit Cards

-In fuel surcharge waiver, firstly you have to pay the surcharge @1% along with GST @18% on the surcharge amount.
+Firstly you have to pay the surcharge @1% along with GST @18% on the surcharge amount.

 In case of fuel surcharge waiver, the only surcharge amount is credited to the credit account.
-But still you have to bear 0.18% tax.
+But you still have to bear 0.18% tax.

 This is a very small amount, but even this can be saved. because “every penny saved is a penny earned”.